NRacoo/cathering-app/README.md

 - User registration and login (with email & password)
 - Admin dashboard
+- Admin can delete menus that have been created
 - Protected routes
 - Firebase Firestore integration
 - Responsive UI with Tailwind CSS